 At every level of your marketing career, you have to adjust to the new role.
-Brand Managers fail when they keep acting like ABMs and Directors fail when they keep acting like Brand Managers and VPs fail when they don’t know what to do.
-On a classic marketing team, the four key roles are Assistant Brand Manager up to Brand Manager then up to Marketing Director and on to the VP or Chief Marketing Officer (CMO) role.
+Brand Managers fail when they keep acting like Assistant Brand Managers, Directors fail when they keep acting like Brand Managers, and VPs fail when they don’t know what to do.
+On a classic marketing team, the four key roles are Assistant Brand Manager, Brand Manager, Marketing Director, and the VP or Chief Marketing Officer (CMO).
 Our goal is to help you achieve your full potential in your brand management career.

-“At what job level will my brand job finally be 100% strategy?”
+“At what level in my marketing career will my job finally be 100% strategy?”

 That’s a question I had from someone who was going into their first marketing role.
-I thought about it for a minute, and said: “Well, never.
+I thought about it briefly and said: “Well, never.”

 On a classic brand management team, there are four key levels: